 This study attempted to quantify preferred percentage correct (PPC) for tasks that were novel and consequence-free.
 The current study showed that guess-corrected PPC estimations were not affected by method of measurement, or participant’s task type or amount of game usage.
 Average PPC for the three tasks was approximately 57%, which yielded the empirical relationship PPC = .57 + .43g, where g is the percent of time a randomly input answer is correct.
 Evidence was found for a positive correlation between PPC and Neuroticism, but only for the kinesthetic task.

 These results might supply game designers with a new way of thinking about design of games with respect to difficulty level.
 Currently, balancing difficulty levels in games is an expensive, time-consuming process that involves releasing the game to small segments of the target audience (a process known as “beta testing”) and waiting for feedback.
 Instead, game tasks could be designed with a target percentage correct in mind.
 Data could be gathered and compared to this percentage automatically, and this might allow designers to let the difficulty of the game fluctuate programmatically as a result of player performance, but still maintain the interest of players.
-Research in developing AI techniques for optimally adjusting difficulty in games is well underway (pronck, Sprinkhuizen-Kuyper & Postma, (2004) Chanel, Rebetez, Bétrancourt & Pun (2011).
+Research in developing AI techniques for optimally adjusting difficulty in games is well underway (Spronck, Sprinkhuizen-Kuyper & Postma, (2004); Chanel, Rebetez, Bétrancourt & Pun (2011).
 The results of this study can provide such attempts a target PPC value at which to aim.

 In addition, the results from this experiment are relevant to optimal educational design.
 Currently, school systems that use the letter system of grading assign importance to getting 90% or more correct answer results.
 However, this study indicated that participants preferred difficulty levels where they achieved less than 60% correct when corrected for guessing.
 Perhaps schools would interest students more by increasing the difficulty level of tests and assignments and expecting a lower percent correct.
 The high school graduation rate stands at about 70%, and only 32% of students leave high school ready for college (Greene & Forster (2003), p.3).
 Raising the difficulty level and lowering the expected percent correct might yield the dual benefit of keeping more students interested and producing more college-ready graduates.